viragelabs/firmware/README.md

 As this code has been optimized for specific hardware products, use at your own risk on other hardware.

-Thanks to [Theo Arends](https://github.com/arendst) and for his great work in developing this!
+Thanks to [Theo Arends](https://github.com/arendst) and for his great work in developing Tasmota!